jt-gilkeson/android-gitflow/README.md

-# android-git-flow
+# android-gitflow
-Git flow for concurrent development for multiple releases / hotfixes.
+A simple Gitflow-inspired branching strategy for concurrent development on multiple releases / hotfixes.